Tutorial Video~How to Collapse different types of hula hoops

 +professional good quality/and a variety selection of tape is really pricey unless you buy a big order and get a discount

-+we’ve learned a lot about doing the job well and right–and those little tweaks can make all the difference in the world in your hooping enjoyment.
++we’ve learned a lot about doing the job well and right–and all those little experience tweaks can make all the difference in the world in your hooping enjoyment!

 2.)
 Take classes.
 You learn technique, body safety, and neat tricks!
-And though we all like YouTube and dvds, they can’t give you any feedback to help you improve at your frustrating points and grow into a better, more well-rounded (ha ha) skilled hooper.
+And though we all like YouTube and dvds, they can’t give you any feedback to help you improve at your frustrating points and grow into a better, more well-rounded (ha ha) skilled hooper…in a shorter period of time.
 Plus you actually MEET people who are cool, nice, creative and sometimes wacky, kooky fun!
-And THAT creates community
+And THAT creates community 🙂

 3.)
 Buy locally or hand made hoops.
 You help support bringing joy to the world from the microcosm level–and we all really appreciate that.
 Plus we want to continue doing what we do and helping others.
 (Ditto for classes, workshops, and events).